angelalonso/minikube/notminikube/README.md

 -- This will take ~20 minutes to finish, then all masters will be ready in about 2 minutes
 ## Check your cluster
 I am not going to tell you how to manage your cluster from the host machine (scp, aliases...).
-Instead, I'll assmue you do everything from master1 like:
+Instead, I'll assume you do everything from master1 like:
 `vagrant ssh master1  `
 `kubectl get no  `
 `kubectl get cs  `
 `kubectl cluster-info`
 ## Manually (sorry!) correct podCIDR for the new masters:
 `kubectl edit no master2  `
 -- Modify and add the following: